lootup-team/nestjs-amqp/README.md

 This module utilizes the `RabbitMQ Plugin X-Delayed-Message` to facilitate delayed retrials.

 Upon error detection, the message is dispatched to `delayed.retrial.v1.exchange`, with the original queue serving as the routing key.
 Subsequently, after the specified delay period, it is forwarded to `delayed.retrial.v1.rerouter.queue`.
-This queue is configured with the `amqp default exchange` as its dead letter exchange and is set to expire messages immediately upon receipt.
+This queue is configured with the `AMQP Default Exchange` as its dead letter exchange and is set to expire messages immediately upon receipt.

 Consequently, upon reaching the queue, messages are expired and directed to the dead letter exchange, utilizing the original queue as the routing key.
-The `default exchange` then reroutes the message back into the original queue for consumption.
+The `Default Exchange` then reroutes the message back into the original queue for consumption.

 In the event `maximum attempts` is reached and the message continues to fail, it is then redirected to the Dead Letter Queue (DLQ).
 If no retrial policy is provided or if the message fails validation, it is directly routed to the DLQ.